-Yes, our solution is designed to be mobile-friendly and can be used on both Apple and Android devices.
+Yes, our solution has a robust fleet GPS tracking app and can be used on both Apple and Android devices.

 Scores are points given to drivers based on their driving behavior.
 It helps you identify best-performing drivers, as well as high-risk drivers, in your organization.